functional-jslib/fjl/README.md

 **JSDocs** [https://functional-jslib.github.io/fjl]

-The docs are divided into modules though all methods live on `fjl` (top level export) (the docs are written out this way for clarity).
+The docs are divided into modules though all methods live on `fjl` (top level export).

 #### A note on currying.
 - All methods that take 2 or more arguments are curried.